Football News Sports Blog

 At 23 years of age, Kepa Arrizabalaga was being touted as the next big goalkeeper out of Spain.
 Then at Athletic Bilbao, he was being targeted by Real Madrid as a long-term replacement for Keylor Navas.
 Instead, Los Blancos went for a safer option in Chelsea’s Thibaut Courtois, so in turn Chelsea felt left with little choice and chose to activate Kepa’s release clause to get him out of Bilbao.

 And how they wished they hadn’t done that!
 After one season under Maurizio Sarri where Kepa showed potential through his temperament and reflexes, the second season saw things go nowhere but downwards for the Spaniard.
 What started as a string of minor mishaps precipitated into weekly howlers that, piece by piece, drained every ounce of belief and confidence out of Kepa and his backline.
-Things had gone so bad, that by the end of the 2019/20 season then-manager Frank Lampard was picking Willy Caballero, a backup goalkeeper well in the twilight of his career, in the starting XI.
-At the start of the 2020/21 season, Petr ?ech, Chelsea’s technical and performance adviser who retired from professional football in 2019, had to sign up as an emergency backup goalkeeper, just in case.
+Things had gone so bad, that by the end of the 2019/20 season Chelsea’s then-manager Frank Lampard was picking Willy Caballero, a backup goalkeeper well in the twilight of his career, in the starting XI.
+At the start of the 2020/21 season, Petr Cech, Chelsea’s technical and performance adviser who had retired from professional football in 2019, had to sign up as an emergency backup goalkeeper, just in case.

-Thankfully, as it turned out, ?ech wouldn’t be asked to don the gloves again.
+Thankfully, as it turned out, Cech wouldn’t be asked to don the gloves again.
 Chelsea went on to sign Édouard Mendy—very much at the Czech’s behest—and that solved the goalkeeping conundrum.
 Kepa was firmly relegated to the bench as the designated No. 2 as Mendy went about establishing himself as one of the most reliable goalkeepers in the league.

 Kepa’s situation was helped massively when Thomas Tuchel arrived at Chelsea.
-Keen to help the Spaniard with his confidence, the German chose to start him in relatively easy FA Cup matches that brought Kepa clean sheets, and with them, belief.
+Keen to help the Spaniard with his confidence, the German chose to start him in relatively easy FA Cup matches in the beginning that brought Kepa clean sheets, and with them, belief.
 Chelsea’s increased defensive solidity also went a long way to make Kepa feel comfortable between the sticks, and by the end of the 2020/21 season he had made eight appearances for Tuchel and kept five clean sheets.

 Kepa never managed to dislodge Mendy while Tuchel remained in charge at Chelsea, however.
 As a change in club ownership eventually saw Tuchel move on, though, Kepa found another array of opportunities given to him by new manager Graham Potter, with Mendy’s dwindling form further helping his case.
-Ahead of the 2023/24 season, however, Kepa was interestingly picked up on loan by Real Madrid to fill in for the out-for-a-season Courtois, therefore bringing this arc to a full circle.

 A look back on football’s most expensive goalkeepers of all time